49 Ge2 革

 Footnote: The revolution of Shang Tang overthrowing Xia to establish the Shang Dynasty is regarded as the first revolution of nobility in Chinese history.
 King Wu of Zhou toppling King Zhou (紂王, approx. 1100 B.C.) to establish the Zhou Dynasty (周) was the second revolution.
 In the last phase of the Shang Dynasty, King Zhou was ruthless and tyrannical.
 Ji Fa (姬發, the son of King Wen, King Wu of Zhou) had a long-standing aim to topple King Zhou.
 At one point, when he was reviewing his troops, it is said that 800 dukes visited the site to ask him to take immediate action and overthrow the Shang.
 However, Ji Fa replied, “I haven’t yet determined the intent of Heaven” and turned them down.
 In fact, Ji Fa was making use of the parade to determine how many dukes would support him and how strong their intent was.
-The following year when King Zhou killed his uncle, Bi Gan (比甘), and put another uncle, Gi Zi (箕子), into jail, Ji Fa realized that the day had come to terminate the tyrant, for the sake of Heaven and the people.
+The following year when King Zhou killed his uncle, Bi Gan (比甘), and put another uncle, Gi Zi (箕子), into jail, Ji Fa realised that the day had come to terminate the tyrant, for the sake of Heaven and the people.
 He launched an attack and defeated the Shang within a month.

 See hexagram Gu (18) for more information on the Heavenly Stems and the Earthly Branches.

-Commentary on the image: In the marsh there is fire; Ge.
-A gentleman in accordance with this arranges his calendar to allow for prompt action.
+Commentary on the image: In the marsh there is fire: Ge.
+A gentleman, in accordance with this, arranges his calendar to allow for prompt action.